okcoders/2021-js-1/README.md

 Basic Javascript up to Stand in Line (big week!)

 ## Week 3
-Complete all of Basic Javascript
+Complete all of Basic Javascript (Don't do switches or recursion)

 ## Week 4
 All of ES6 and Basic Data Structures